ItsRoyScott/Lite/README.md

 # Introduction

-This library is meant to be an instructive example of a 3D game engine built in C++ with Visual Studio and Direct3D 11.
+This library is made to be an instructive example of a 3D game engine built in C++ with Visual Studio and Direct3D 11.
 The engine is simple: it is single threaded and the game loop exists in Main.cpp.

 ## Goals